cider-dft/CiderPress/docs/ciderpress/gpaw/calculator.rst

 composition stored in the model.

-:class:`ciderpress.gpaw.calculator.CiderGPAW` extends the classic ``GPAW`` calculator with CIDER checkpoint state.
-Its dictionary stores the mapped model text, XC composition, NLDF interpolation parameters, and PASDW options needed to reconstruct the functional during restart.
+:class:`ciderpress.gpaw.calculator.CiderGPAW` extends the classic ``GPAW`` calculator with the ability to save a CIDER checkpoint state.
+The dictionary of the checkpoint state stores the mapped model text, XC composition, NLDF interpolation parameters, and PASDW (PAW corrections to nonlocal features) options needed to reconstruct the functional during restart.
+This allows CIDER calculations to be saved to disk and then restarted just like calculations with other functionals.

 .. code-block:: python